-The Group's exposure to foreign currency risk arises from bank balances and cash, loans to related parties and certain other payables.
+The Group's exposure to foreign currency risk arises from bank balances and cash and certain other payables.
 The Group currently does not have a foreign exchange hedging policy.
 However, the management of the Group monitors foreign currency exposure and will consider hedging significant foreign exchange exposure should the need arises.